josephmontes/VAA/README.md

 | 2021      | José Ramírez       | 0.435  | 0.418  | 0.44   | -0.022  |
 | 2022      | José Ramírez       | 0.374  | 0.213  | 0.428  | -0.215  |

-#### NOTES
+### NOTES
-- There are 8 batters here
+- 8 batters
   - 1 batter is currently in a different stratosphere than basically every other batter: Yordan Alvarez
-    - I am comfortable excluding him because he is on this list due to his gaudy 0.525 b_wOBA rather than because he had a below average g_wOBA - resulting in a large d_wOBA discrepancy
+    - I am comfortable excluding him because he is on this list due to his gaudy 0.525 b_wOBA  not because he had a below average g_wOBA - resulting in a large d_wOBA discrepancy
-  - Of the other 7 hitters, 6 of them are in the middle of regressions in regards to their wOBA against 4-Seam Fastballs in 2023 (wOBA value vs. 4-Seam Fastballs as of September 9, 2023 according to Baseball Savant)
+  - Of the other 7 hitters, 6! of them are in the middle of regressions in regards to their wOBA against 4-Seam Fastballs in 2023 (wOBA value vs. 4-Seam Fastballs as of September 9, 2023 according to Baseball Savant)
     - Yuli Gurriel: 0.241
     - Marcus Semien: 0.331
     - Will Smith: 0.340